acuppy/arborist/README.md

 ## Usage

-`Arborist::Migration` is meant to run as a drop-in replacement to `ActiveRecord::Migration`.
+`Arborist::Migration` is meant to run as a drop-in replacement for `ActiveRecord::Migration`.
 The easiest way to do that is modify your migrations to inherit from `Arborist::Migration`